Basic Structure of the Department

 - The Computer Science Major is designed for students who want a comprehensive background in computer science.
 Rather than just teaching you the systems and programming languages of today, a Computer Science Major allows you to be able to learn what you need to know for graduate studies or a professional career.

 - The Computer Science Minor is designed for students who want to complement a different major with a significant background in computer science.
-A Computer Science Minor consists of 3 prerequisites and 5 upper-level courses.
-All the prerequisites and 3 of the upper-level courses are required, but there are choices for the remaining 2 upper-level courses.
+A Computer Science Minor consists of two prerequisites and five upper-level courses.
+Both of the prerequisites are required, but the upper-level courses are any five electives, as long as they are drawn from two different areas and approved by the department's undergraduate advisor.

 - The Computational Methods Minor prepares students to work at the interface of computer science and another discipline, training them in formulating, developing, implementing, and applying computational solutions to domain-specific challenges.
-A Computational Methods Minor consists of 2 prerequisite courses, 3 upper-level computer science courses, and 2 upper-level courses from the relevant discipline.
+A Computational Methods Minor consists of two prerequisite courses, three upper-level computer science courses, and two upper-level courses from the relevant discipline.
 Most of the requirements offer several choices.

 - The Operations Research Minor is offered for students who want to complement a different major with a background in quantitative optimization.
-An Operations Research Minor consists of 4 prerequisites and 5 upper-level courses.
-All the prerequisites and 4 of the upper-level courses are required, but there are choices for the remaining upper-level course.
+An Operations Research Minor consists of five prerequisites and six upper-level courses.
+Four of the prerequisites and five of the upper-level courses are required, but there are choices for the remaining courses.

 - The Computer Science Major modified with Engineering is offered for students who want a background in computer science with a focus on the design of computer systems.
-This major consists of 8 prerequisites and 11 major courses.
-All the prerequisites and 5 of the major courses are required, but there are choices for the remaining 6 major courses.
+This major consists of seven prerequisites, 10 major courses, and a culminating experience.
+Six of the prerequisites and two of the major courses are required, but there are choices for the remaining courses.

 - Computer science can be part of a modified major (frequently with digital arts, engineering, or economics, but also with music, philosophy, psychology, and many other disciplines).